 Wondering what to do with your upcoming free time?
 Good thing we have some suggestions for what you should be watching, playing, reading, listening to, etc.

 Ben’s Movie Pick: Batman: Mask of the Phantasm – Batman: The Animated Series served as the foundation for my life-long love of almost everything superhero, and its sequel film is my all-time favorite Batman movie.
 No other feature so far has portrayed the traumatized and tortured soul that is Bruce Wayne like Mask of the Phantasm does, with such uncompromising tragedy and bleakness.
 Some may (unfairly) dismiss it as a “kids movie” because it’s animated, but MotP‘s story is one of the darkest, most depressing and well-crafted I’ve seen in a superhero flick.
-It also has an outstanding voice cast that includes Dana Delaney as the first love of Bruce’s life, alongside Kevin Conroy and Mark Hamill as the greatest versions of Batman and Joker in any medium.
+It also has an outstanding voice cast that includes Dana Delaney as Bruce’s first love interest, alongside Kevin Conroy and Mark Hamill as the greatest versions of Batman and Joker in any medium.
 The Phantasm (Stacy Keach) is also incredible, and in my opinion, one of the greatest antagonists in Batman’s entire rogues gallery.
 That’s really saying something because the Caped Crusader has the best assortment of villains in the history of superheroes.
 Oh, and the incredible animation, paired with the haunting soundtrack brings the dreary, crime-ridden Gotham City to life far more than even Christopher Nolan’s Dark Knight trilogy.
 I’d love for the upcoming The Batman to top this, but honestly, how can you do better than perfection?

 Ben’s Movie(s) Pick: The Evil Dead Trilogy – Sam Raimi’s supernatural horror franchise is one of the most iconic series in the genre, and has inspired countless filmmakers.
 Each movie is noticeably different in tone, but they all bring something truly “groovy” to the table.
 The first entry, 1981’s The Evil Dead was made on a shoestring budget, but succeeds because of Raimi and his crew’s seemingly limitless creativity and style.
 The 1987 semi-remake/sequel, Evil Dead II is even more impressive thanks to its higher production values and the way it slowly transforms Ash into the badass buffoon action horror hero we know and love.
 The final chapter (at least it was for a while), 1992’s Army of Darkness, is a damn-near perfect blend of great action set pieces, campy gross-out horror, and slapstick humor, making the most out of Bruce Campbell’s charisma to cement Ash as one of the most iconic characters in the entirety of horror cinema.